 First video: Feathers, Land of the innocent: The video contrasts footage of the band driving along in an open topped car, looking out at the landscape, with footage of figures clad in draped costumes that frequently cover or semi cover the face, dancing and undulating in the same stark and semi barren landscape that the band are being driven through.

-Third video: MSMR, Fantasy: The video begins with both Ms and Mr sitting seperately and unhappily in a diner, brooding as footage of them together and happy plays on a TV screen behind the counter in the diner.
+Second video: MSMR, Fantasy: The video begins with both Ms and Mr sitting seperately and unhappily in a diner, brooding as footage of them together and happy plays on a TV screen behind the counter in the diner.
 As the chorus begins, footage is of people beating tables in time to the drums, causing coffee to spill.
 This is intercut with cheerleaders cheerleading.
 There is then footage of Ms and Mr in the bar at night time, still seperate and unhappy, and footage of the cheerleaders vomiting glitter watched by Ms and a group of very vacant looking middle aged women.
 Towards the end there is a phone conversation between Ms and Mr as Ms becomes trapped in a burning phone box.
 A severed arm buried under leaves makes a couple of appearances, but I have no idea why.

-Fourth video: MØ, Pilgrim: This video is filmed in black and white and is made up of clips of MØ performing the song, sometimes sprawled across her bed, wearing headphones and scowling, sometimes dancing in a leapardskin outfit and multiplied by four, sometimes just her mouth.
+Third video: MØ, Pilgrim: This video is filmed in black and white and is made up of clips of MØ performing the song, sometimes sprawled across her bed, wearing headphones and scowling, sometimes dancing in a leapardskin outfit and multiplied by four, sometimes just her mouth.
 These clips are contrasted with footage of a big band circa the 1940s, in which a woman band leader or singer is playing the trumpet, and footage of mountain climbers, and various people clapping, including Heath Ledger as The Joker.
 There’s also footage of what looks like a 1920s silent film, in which a man and a woman seem to be trying to hitchhike, and recurrant clips of actors in animal suits doing a basic dance routine on stage.
 The final clip is possibly taken from the film Suburbia and shows a girl hitch hiking at night.